F O R T R E S S

 In a move that could possibly be considered as one of the world’s first eSports events, Nintendo decided in 1990 to hold a World Championship tournament that would span across 29 cities in the United States.
 Contestants would play special customised versions of games such as Super Mario Bros, Tetris and Rad Racer with the goal of accumulating the highest score across all three games.

-There were 90 of these Nintendo World Championship 1990 grey cartridges used during the tournament and these were given to the lucky constants.
-While the grey cartridges are highly sought after by many collectors, it’s the gold versions of these that were given as prizes in a contest held by Nintendo Power magazine that is considered the rarest as only 26 were handed out as prizes.
+There were 90 of these Nintendo World Championship 1990 grey cartridges used during the tournament, and these were given to the lucky contestants.
+While the grey cartridges are highly sought after by many collectors, it’s the gold versions of these that were given as prizes in a contest held by Nintendo Power magazine that are considered the rarest, as only 26 were handed out as prizes.
+Of all the retro video games on this list, this is the one I’d love to play the most.

 Stadium Events - NES

-The game consisted of two track and two field events, 100m dash, 110m hurdles, long jump and triple jump.
-What makes the game so valuable is that after it’s initial release Nintendo decided to pull it from the North American market and re-release it as the first party title World Class Track Meet (after buying the rights for both the game and the mat from Bandai).
+The game consisted of two track and two field events: 100m dash, 110m hurdles, long jump and triple jump.
+What makes the game so valuable is that after its initial release, Nintendo decided to pull it from the North American market and re-release it as the first-party title World Class Track Meet (after buying the rights for both the game and the mat from Bandai).
+Of course, this means that there are only a few copies of the original third-party title on the market, making it a highly sought-after game for collectors.

 Gamma Attack – Atari 2600